FREE TRIAL UPGRADE!

 1. Stakeholders interested in a facility’s EMS often cover a wide range of individuals and groups.
 These will be internal to the organization, such as employees, and external, including regulators and local governments.

 2. Thoroughly identifying all parties that are interested in a facility’s EMS is an important step toward being able to address the concerns and interests they have.
-The interest of different individuals and groups will help guide the goals and priorities of the site’s EMS.
+The interests of different individuals and groups will help guide the goals and priorities of the site’s EMS.